ST AUGUSTINE PAPERS: A South African Journal of Interdisciplinary Studies

 - Prof Jakub Urbaniak, Theology & Philosophy of Religion (St Augustine College, SA) - Editor-in-Chief: firstname.lastname@example.org

-St Augustine Papers is a biannual multi-disciplinary and inter-disciplinary journal published by St Augustine College of South Africa.
+St Augustine Papers: A South African Journal of Interdisciplinary Studies is a biannual multi-disciplinary and inter-disciplinary journal published by St Augustine College of South Africa.
 This academic journal publishes scholarly, refereed articles and book reviews in all the fields in which academic programmes are offered at the College, including Theology, Philosophy, Applied Ethics, Peace Studies, Education, Social Sciences and the Humanities in general.
 Interdisciplinary articles are especially welcome.
 All manuscripts submitted for review undergo a double-blind peer review process.
 Final publishing decisions are made by the Editorial Committee.

 PEER REVIEW PROCESS

 All submissions to be considered for publication in the peer-reviewed section of St Augustine Papers will be subject to a double-blind peer review process, i.e., the reviewers will not know the identity of the author(s) and the author(s) will not know the identity of the reviewers (each article will be sent to at least one reviewer).
 Reviews are usually performed within one month.